NEU-DSG/tapas-xq/API.md

 The TEI core file must be stored <em>before</em> any of its derivatives.

-This endpoint returns the path to the new TFE file within the database, with status code 201.
+This endpoint returns a URL path for reading the new TFE file through the TAPAS-xq API, with status code 201.
 If no TEI document is associated with the given <code>doc-id</code>, the response will have a status code of 500.

 <table><caption>Request settings</caption><thead><tr><th style="min-width:10%;">Name</th><th>Description</th><th>Where to set value</th></tr></thead><tbody><tr><th scope="row">project-id</th><td>The unique identifier of the project which owns the work.</td><td>URL</td></tr><tr><th scope="row">doc-id</th><td>A unique identifier for the document record attached to the original TEI document and
 its derivatives.</td><td>URL</td></tr><tr><th scope="row">collections</th><td>Comma-separated list of collection identifiers with which the work should be